brondavies/TrayToolbar/README.md

 - Select **Run on log in** to start the application every time
 - Click **Save**
 - If you don't see the icon in your system tray, open **Settings** → **Personalization** → **Taskbar** → **Other system tray icons** and turn on TrayToolbar

-## Customization
-You can customize the icons used for each folder in the system tray by changing the folder icon in Windows File Explorer

-1. Right click on folder.
-1. Then click on **Properties**.
-1. Click on the **Customize** tab.
-1. Then click on **Change icon**.
-1. Select an icon from the list or browse for another icon option.

-You may have to restart TrayToolbar after changing this option to see the new icon in the system tray